Launched in 2009, the Masteka 2 is available for charter along the East coast of Australia and the South Pacific Islands.

 Masteka 2 is built to the strictest standards and makes this yacht exceptionally safe, strong and capable.

-Masteka 2 will be operating in some of the Pacific’s most stunning locations including Fiji, Vanuatu and New Caledonia, Sydney Harbour, The Whitsundays, The Great Barrier Reef and The Kimberley.
+Masteka 2 will be operating in some of the Pacific’s most stunning locations including Fiji, Vanuatu and New Caledonia, Sydney Harbour, The Whitsundays and The Great Barrier Reef.

 With a cruising range of up to 3000nm Masteka 2 has enormous capabilities for charter especially South Pacific cruising and remote destinations.